 Why should I care?

 Chronic diseases such as heart disease, diabetes and obesity are among the most common and costly health conditions impacting the nation’s health.
-As of 2012, about half of all U.S. adults were living with at least one chronic health condition.1 Such conditions account for seven out of every 10 deaths annually, while managing and treating chronic disease eats up more than three-quarters of the country’s health care costs.
+Six in 10 of all U.S. adults were living with at least one chronic health condition.1 Such conditions account for seven out of every 10 deaths annually, while managing and treating chronic disease eats up more than three-quarters of the country’s health care costs.
 For example, in 2012, direct medical costs related to diabetes came to $176 billion, while lost productivity due to diabetes came to $69 billion.
 And those numbers were 26% higher in 2017.2

 But here’s the catch: Chronic diseases are often entirely preventable.
 Far from being inevitable, chronic diseases are associated with unhealthy and risky behaviors.
 And those behaviors are often shaped by the environments in which we live, work, learn and play.
 That means there are a variety of innovative and proven ways to make it easier for people to adopt healthy behaviors, make healthier choices and prevent the onset of costly chronic diseases.

 Just four behaviors are at the root of a large portion of the nation’s chronic disease burden.
 Those behaviors are: physical inactivity, poor eating habits, tobacco use and alcohol consumption.
 For example:

 - In 2014, nearly half of U.S. adults did not meet recommended guidelines for weekly physical activity.3